 Function Menu Settings Explanation

 Delay Set the delay time before the burst starts.

 Trig Out Off Disable trigger out.

 On Enable trigger out.

-Burst Counter Set the number of burst cycles under the trigger source is external and manual

 Page 2/2 Return to the previous page.

 Infinite

 In infinite mode, the cycle number of the waveform is set as an infinite value.
 The generator outputs a continuous waveform after receiving the trigger signal.
 Waveforms that support infinite mode include sine, square, ramp, pulse and arbitrary.